grantiago/birdbox/counter/readme.md

 Solar power connected to a "pass-through charging" capable powerbank.

 this is a v.
-1 mockup.
-At some time you will want to solder everything togethere neat and tidy on a PCB board and enclose it in a box of some sort.
-Tupperware == gettoware.
+0.1 mockup.
+At some time you will want to solder everything together, neat and tidy, on a PCB board and enclose it in a box of some sort.
+Tupperware == ghett-o-ware.

 ### Requirements